KSP-KOS/KOS/doc/source/structures/misc/note.rst

         * - :FREQUENCY
           - :struct:`scalar`
+          - frequency of the note's start in Hertz
+        * - :ENDFREQUENCY
+          - :struct:`scalar`
-          - frequency of the note in Hertz
+          - If a SLIDENOTE, the frequency of the note's end in Hertz
         * - :KEYDOWNLENGTH
           - :struct:`scalar`
           - time to hold the "synthesizer key" down for